This is dedicated to my friend, Phil

 When he returned the next day, he said, "I took those muffins you made with me to work.
 He'd picked up another odd job, polishing anvils.
 "I walked some up to my boss’s mother," he continued, "she's really old.
 She bakes her own bread and everything.
 She said they were really good, and told me to tell you so.”

-I recognized the value of this endorsement, since the old ladies who live here are the harshest of critics, and while I knew he’d fished the ends of the bread that had lived in my refrigerator for a couple of weeks from the chicken feed container, I still felt as though I needed to ask the next question.
+I recognized the value of this endorsement, since the old ladies who live here are the harshest of critics, and since I knew he’d fished the ends of the bread that had lived in my refrigerator for a couple of weeks from the chicken feed container, I felt I needed to ask the next question.

 “What did you think of the muffins?”